Naturalist Attenborough optimistic U.S. will rejoin global climate pact

 Attenborough said the natural world could offer a reprieve at a time of political uncertainty with Britain’s decision to withdraw from the European Union and the election of Trump.

-The “Blue Planet II” series, which focused on life under water, was the most watched television programme in Britain of 2017, according to the BBC, reaching about 14 million people.
+The “Blue Planet II” series, which focused on life under water, was the most watched television program in Britain of 2017, according to the BBC, reaching about 14 million people.

+On Thursday, the BBC announced Attenborough would front a new nature documentary series entitled “Dynasties” filmed over four years that would focus on five endangered species including penguins, chimpanzees and tigers.